mbeddr/mps-platform-docs/src/doc/docs/languages/double_dispatch.md

-This article explains the language `jetbrains.mps.baselanguage.doubleDispatch`.
+This article explains the language ^^jetbrains.mps.baselanguage.doubleDispatch^^.
 The example comes from [this article](https://www.codeproject.com/Articles/588882/TheplusVisitorplusPatternplusExplained#single-dispatch):

 Most OOP programming languages support single dispatch, more commonly known as virtual methods.
 For example, consider the following code: